UlyssesSilveiraPita/gamehub-api_2.0/GameHub/GameHub.API/docs/DECISION-LOG.md

 - New refactorings require measurable technical justification.
 - Automated tests become the primary safety net for future evolution.
 - Incremental improvements remain the preferred development strategy.

+---

+# ADR-014

+## Title

+Blazor Frontend Architecture

+### Status

+Accepted

+### Date

+July 2026

+### Context

+GameHub API 2.0 has completed its backend foundation, application services, automated testing, observability, containerization and CI/CD phases.

+The backend is considered stable and must continue evolving through safe and incremental additions.

+The next phase of the platform requires a professional web interface for authentication, player management, save games, achievements, leaderboards, game products, purchases and payments.

+The frontend must remain independent from the internal implementation of the API and must not require structural changes to the existing backend.

+The following frontend approaches were considered:

+- Blazor WebAssembly
+- Blazor Server
+- Blazor Web App with Interactive Server rendering

+Blazor WebAssembly would introduce additional initial complexity involving browser-side token storage, CORS configuration, larger initial downloads and direct communication between the browser and the API.

+A Blazor Web App using Interactive Server provides a simpler and safer starting point while preserving the ability to evolve the frontend architecture in the future.

+### Decision

+Add a new project named `GameHub.Web` to the existing solution.

+The frontend will use:

+- .NET 8
+- Blazor Web App
+- Interactive Server render mode
+- Typed HTTP services for API communication
+- Dedicated frontend contracts
+- Centralized authentication state
+- Reusable UI components
+- Configuration-based API addresses

+`GameHub.Web` will communicate with `GameHub.API` exclusively through HTTP.

+The frontend will not reference `GameHub.API` directly through a project reference.

+Backend entities, Entity Framework configurations and internal services will not be shared with the frontend.

+The frontend will define its own request and response contracts based on the public HTTP contracts exposed by the API.

+Pages and components will not use `HttpClient` directly.
+Communication with the API will be handled through dedicated services and a centralized API client infrastructure.

+### Rationale

+This architecture preserves the API as an independent backend and prevents the frontend from becoming coupled to its internal implementation.

+Interactive Server rendering reduces the initial complexity of authentication, browser-side token management and cross-origin communication.

+Dedicated frontend contracts make the HTTP boundary explicit and allow both applications to evolve independently.

+Centralized API communication provides consistent handling for authentication, validation errors, unavailable resources and unexpected failures.

+The approach also allows future clients, such as Blazor WebAssembly, mobile applications or game launchers, to consume the same API without requiring changes to the backend architecture.

+### Consequences

+- A new `GameHub.Web` project will be added to the solution.
+- The existing `GameHub.API` project will remain structurally unchanged.
+- The frontend and backend will communicate only through HTTP.
+- No project reference from `GameHub.Web` to `GameHub.API` will be created.
+- Frontend contracts may intentionally resemble API DTOs but will remain independent.
+- Authentication and API error handling will be centralized in the frontend.
+- UI components will remain independent from transport and persistence concerns.
+- New backend endpoints will be introduced only when required by concrete frontend features.
+- Existing backend behavior must remain protected by the automated test suite.
+- The solution build and all automated tests must remain successful after each incremental change.
+- The frontend may evolve to additional render modes in the future if a concrete product requirement justifies the change.